coady/graphique/README.md

 #### selection
 * `slice`: contiguous selection of rows
-* `search`: binary search if the table is sorted, i.e., provides an index
 * `filter`: select rows with simple predicates
 * `scan`: select rows and project columns with expressions